raspberrypilearning/drum-star/en/step_5.md

 --- task ---

-Change the number of beats needed to buy this drum and the number of beats that are removed when the player gets this drum.
+Change the number of beats needed to buy this drum, and the number of beats that are removed, when the player gets this drum.

 Also change the message that is `broadcast`{:class="block3events"} when the player gets the new drum.
 Create a new message with the name of your new drum: